-The majority of Ph.D. graduates pursue careers in academic institutions and publish scholarly works examining musical works from all eras.
-Below is a list of some of the positions associated with a Ph.D. in music theory:
+The majority of Ph.D. graduates pursue careers in academic institutions and publish scholarly works that examine musical works from all eras.
+Below is a list of some of the positions associated with a Ph.D. degree in music theory:

 - College music theory professor

 Doctoral Degree in Music Composition